Menu

 Roles & Constraints

 During the research and development stage, I worked with two other students from the User Experience and Interaction Design (UXID) major.
-We researched who our target audience are, interviewed stakeholders for the project, and identified a Wordpress theme to customize to the department needs.
-Once the base website and theme had been set, I continued with the project to create sample posts with live content to get approval for the design to officially transfer the website from the development website to the live DIGM website.
+We researched our target audience, interviewed stakeholders for the project, and identified a WordPress theme to customize according to the department's needs.
+Once the base website and theme had been set, I continued with the project to create sample posts with live content, obtaining approval for the design to officially transfer the website from the development website to the live DIGM website.

 This project started in the fall of 2020 and is still ongoing.
-Currently I am connecting with other people in the department to help gather content from other majors.
+Currently, I am connecting with other people in the department to help gather content from different majors.
 We are hoping to finalize and publish the website to go live by Spring 2022.

 Process